Houston faces flooding threat, with half a foot of rain possible into the weekend

 As air temperatures warm, the atmosphere can hold more water.
 Since a warmer world is a wetter world, that means more flooding.

-High-end rainfall events have doubled in frequency in just the past 50 years in Houston, while annual rainfall has increased 4 to 8 inches.
+High-end rainfall events have doubled in frequency in just the past 50 years in Houston, while annual rainfall has increased four to eight inches.
 That’s like getting an extra month or more of rainfall every year.

 What once was a rarity for Houston is now routine as the “new normal” shifts to include more flooding.
 And as the city continues to boom and populations expand, more high-end flooding and flood disasters are increasingly inevitable.